19hours/sg-statutes/Acts/Income Tax Act.md

 [26/93]

-(3) No writing-down allowance shall be made under subsection (1) to any person in respect of any payment or contribution paid by him for the right to become a party to any existing approved cost-sharing agreement.
+(3) No writing‑down allowance shall be made under subsection (1) to any person in respect of any payment or contribution paid by him for the right to become a party to any existing approved cost-sharing agreement.

-(4) The writing-down allowance to be made to a person under this section for any year of assessment in respect of any expenditure incurred by him shall be the amount of that expenditure allowable under this section divided by 5 or the number of years approved under subsection (1), as the case may be.
+(4) The writing‑down allowance to be made to a person under this section for any year of assessment in respect of any expenditure incurred by him shall be the amount of that expenditure allowable under this section divided by 5 or the number of years approved under subsection (1), as the case may be.

 (5) Any expenditure incurred by a person under any approved cost-sharing agreement before the commencement of his trade or business shall be treated for the purpose of this section as if it had been incurred by him on the first day he commences that trade or business.

 (6) Where a person to whom writing-down allowances have been made under this section —

-(a) sells, assigns or otherwise disposes of any right under any approved cost-sharing agreement to which he is a party;
+(a) sells, assigns or otherwise disposes of any right under any approved cost‑sharing agreement to which he is a party;

 [24/2001; 21/2003]

-(b) sells, assigns or otherwise disposes of the whole or part of any technology or know-how developed from the research and development activities carried out under any approved cost-sharing agreement to which he is a party;
+(b) sells, assigns or otherwise disposes of the whole or part of any technology or know‑how developed from the research and development activities carried out under any approved cost-sharing agreement to which he is a party;

 (c) receives any consideration from any other person for permitting that other person to become a party to any approved cost-sharing agreement to which he is a party; or